State grant to boost advanced manufacturing at Red River

-The Ark Tex Council of Governments (ATCOG) has secured a $5 million Defense Economic Adjustment Assistance Grant (DEAAG) from the Texas Office of the Governor to support Red River Army Depot’s ongoing modernization efforts in advanced manufacturing.
+RED RIVER ARMY DEPOT, Texas — The Ark‑Tex Council of Governments (ATCOG) has secured a $5 million Defense Economic Adjustment Assistance Grant (DEAAG) from the Texas Office of the Governor to support Red River Army Depot’s ongoing modernization efforts in advanced manufacturing.

+The funding, awarded through the Texas Military Preparedness Commission, will strengthen Red River’s ability to meet emerging Army requirements by expanding regional training capacity and enhancing the depot’s production capabilities for critical weapon‑system components.
+Depot officials said the investment reflects the Army’s broader push to grow advanced manufacturing, a foundational capability essential to building and sustaining ready combat formations.

+The grant will bolster collaboration among ATCOG, Texarkana College and Texas A&M University–Texarkana, enabling the institutions to expand their aviation, mechatronics and CNC programs.
+The additional equipment and training capacity will help prepare the skilled workforce needed for Red River’s future production missions across a range of systems, including components for next‑generation platforms.

 |Date Taken: